-Empathy is a cornerstone of excellent leadership, teaching and parenting.
-When we listen and speak with empathy, others feel heard and respected, relationships improve, and we positively influence others.
+Empathy is a cornerstone of relationships.
+When we speak and listen with empathy others feel heard and respected, relationships improve, and we positively influence others.

 Self-test: Do you speak and listen with empathy?